Can I stream from iPhone to Chromecast?

 Steps:

-- Make sure your iPhone and Chromecast are on the same Wi-Fi network.
+• Make sure your iPhone and Chromecast are connected to the same Wi-Fi network.

-Tip: This method streams directly from the internet to Chromecast, so it’s usually smooth and high quality.
+:white_check_mark: Tip: In this mode, the video streams directly from the internet to Chromecast, not from your phone, so playback is usually smooth and high quality.

 Method 2 – Mirroring Apps

-If you want to show photos, videos, or mirror the whole iPhone screen, you’ll need a mirroring app like DoCast.
+If you want to stream videos or photos from your iPhone gallery, you’ll need a third-party app like DoCast.

 Steps:

-- Connect iPhone + Chromecast to the same Wi-Fi network.
+• Connect both your iPhone and Chromecast to the same Wi-Fi network.

 You can absolutely stream from your iPhone to Chromecast, but let’s just say it’s not as iOS-friendly as Apple’s AirPlay.
 If you’ve got videos in your iPhone gallery or are trying to cast Netflix, YouTube, or other apps, there are two key routes to get it done.